 Individuals who are injured in an accident that is the fault of another party are entitled to compensation.
 This is commonly referred to as “damages”.
 The injured party (plaintiff) is required to prove the damages sustained from the incident.
-The standard of proof is higher in Alabama than most other states, however, because of our state’s contributory negligence standard (more on this later).
+The standard of proof is higher in Alabama than most other states, however.

 Compensatory Damages in Alabama Injury Cases

 Compensatory damages are meant to compensate the injured party for injuries and other losses that resulted from the incident.
 These can be divided into two general categories; economic damages and non-economic damages.

 These are actual costs incurred by the injured party to make them whole after the accident.
 Examples may include:

 - Medical Expenses: One of the largest expenses an injury victim has to incur is for hospital bills, medical treatment, rehabilitation costs, and ongoing medical costs (if the victim suffers a debilitating injury).
 In cases when the victim sustains severe and catastrophic injuries, medical expenses can add up to tens of thousands or even hundreds of thousands of dollars.

 - Loss of Earnings: When someone is seriously injured in an accident, they often have to miss several days or even several weeks from work to recover.
 The injured party should be compensated for lost wages, and if the injury is permanent and debilitating, they may also need to be compensated for loss of future earning capacity.

 - Property Loss: In many Alabama injury cases, there is also damage done to the injured party’s property.
 For example, when there is a car accident, the vehicle the injured party was driving is often severely damaged or totaled.